About American Express Hilton HHonors Surpass Card

 - Complimentary late check-out (must be requested)

-- Free upgrades, when available, at the following hotels: Hilton, Waldorf Astoria, Curio, Conrad and DoubleTree
+- Free upgrades, when available, at the following hotels: Hilton, Waldorf Astoria, Curio, Canopy, Conrad and DoubleTree.

 Points per Dollar

-The 12x bonus on Hilton purchases is pretty much unheard of, while the 6x bonus on groceries/restaurants/gas is equally top-notch.
+The 12x bonus on Hilton purchases is among the best and the 6x bonus on groceries/restaurants/gas is equally top-notch.
 The 3x bonus on all other purchases is unrivaled by even the best cash back cards.

 How many points can those bonuses get you?
-Based on what we’ve seen from the Bureau of Labor Statistics, the average American family spends about $4,000 on groceries, $3,000 eating out and $2,100 on gas.
+Based on what we’ve seen from the Bureau of Labor Statistics, the average American family spends about $4,000 on groceries, $3,000 eating out and $2,100 on gas each year.
 When you multiply that spending by six, you get 54,600 points.

 In our opinion, the points potential of this card is good for the consumer who is looking for free nights at modest hotels like Hampton Inn & Suites.